avih75/AzureDevops_Rich_Date_Field_Control/details.md

-Rich Date Control...
+# Rich Date Control

-# view short date
+## Features
+### Date display
+Displaying date only, without time
 ![Layout Customization](img/B1.png)

-First this control give you a short date view.

-# deffine limitation for the values
+### Relative Selection Range
 ![Layout Customization](img/C1.png)

-The second ventage, it give you the option to limit the date that can be pick by give him two more date fields that contain the max or min date. and with the max day or min days you can fine tune the date days gap from the selected date (default is current date)

-for example :
-you can set two date fields in your form, one represent the open date and the second represent the dou date, and to set it a limit of 7 days max (or min) from the open date.

-# Nothis if the date passed
+The selection can be ranged between two range-dates.
+Each range-date can be relative to a range-anchor-date (+- days) The range-anchor-date can be either now, another date control in the work item.

+For example:
+* Two weeks window (Relative Range between Now-7 and Now+7)
+* Dynamic range between CreatedDate to DueDate (custom)

+### Target State Date Visualization
 ![Layout Customization](img/B2.png)

-you can have a red sign if the date passed

-# Install and Configure

-Configuration:
+The control color visualize work item state target
+For example:
+- Color red when date passed and state Is Not one of "New" (On StartDate)
+- Color red when date passed and state Is one of "New","Fixed", "Resolved" (On DueDate)

+## Configuration
+### General
 * Date Field                    : (work item field) that will contain the date (short date)

-* Min Date Limitation              : (true/false) optional, if you want to set future date limitation (default reference is today date)
+### Relative Selection Range
-* Min Date Field Limitation        : (work item field) optional, if you want to set the future limitation reference to other date field
+* Range Start Anchor            : (work item field) optional, if you want to set the start of range reference to other date field.
+Default, now.
-* Min Days Gap From Reference Date : (number even negativ) optional, you can set a number of day to gap from the reference future date
+* Range Start Anchor stretch    : (number postive/negative) optional, you can set a number of day to stretch / relax from the Range Start Anchor.
+Default, 0.
-* Max Date Limitation              : (true/false) optional, if you want to set Past date limitation (default reference is today date)
-* Max Date Field Limitation        : (work item field) optional, if you want to set the past limitation reference to other date field
+* Range End Anchor              : (work item field) optional, if you want to set the start of range reference to other date field.
+Default, now.
-* Max Days Gap From Reference Date : (number even negativ) optional, you can set a number of day to gap from the reference past date
+* Range End Anchor stretch      : (number postive/negative) optional, you can set a number of day to stretch / relax from the Range End Anchor.
+Default, 0.

-* State Follow                     : (string) optional, you can track this state , and show signal when the time passed and the state still
+### Target Status Date Visualization
+* Status Target                 : (string, one of the System.Status) optional.
+Target this status and color accordingly.
+* Status Condition              : (Is/IsNot one of) optional, track if in the System.Status Is / Is Not one of given values.
-* State of state to follow         : (Is/IsNot) optional, track if in the state or out of it (default: IsNot)
+* Status Condition Values       : (Is/IsNot one of) optional, track if in the System.Status Is / Is Not one of given values.

-Installation:
+## Installation:

 ![Layout Customization](img/A1.png)